yuichiroharajpn/ElusiveGenes/README.md

 ## Inputs

 ### Gene tree file
 The suite inputs unrooted tree files in the newick format.
-All tree files have .nwk extension and stored in a specified directory.
+All tree files have .nwk extension and are stored in a specified directory.
 Caution: Do not attach .clps.nwk extension for these tree files because this extension will be attached to the intermediate tree files that are removed at the initial step of the script.
-#### Prefix of OTU names
+#### The Prefix of OTU names
-Each OTU should have the six-character abbreviation of species names.
+Each OTU should have a six-character abbreviation of species names.
-The six-character prefix were attached to species name with underscore.
+The six-character prefix is attached to the species name with an underscore.
 The abbreviations used in the paper were described in data/XXX.txt

 | Abbreviation | Species name |